For Families

 ๐ŸŽ’

-Carry in the case
+Always in the case

 The case the school provided protects the screen and corners.
-Use it to and from school, every day.
+Drops happen โ€” the case is what stops a drop from becoming a repair ticket.

 ๐Ÿฅค